meteor/meteor/docs/source/api/email.md

 {% apibox "Email.sendAsync" %}

 `sendAsync` only works on the server.
 It has the same behavior as `Email.send`, but returns a Promise.
+If you defined `Email.customTransport`, the `callAsync` method returns the return value from the `customTransport` method or a Promise, if this method is async.

 ```js
 // Server: Define a method that the client can call.